Oliver-Yang-1/web-copilot/README.md

 # AI HTML Extractor Chrome Extension and Server

 ## Project Overview
 This project includes a Chrome extension to extract HTML and send user orders to an AI-powered server.
-The server processes the HTML and orders, returning responses and scripts as needed. there are two versions `chrome_extension` have more functions, `chrome_extension_improve` have a good looking display but less functions.
+The server processes the HTML and orders, returning responses and scripts as needed.
+There are two versions `chrome_extension` have more functions, `chrome_extension_improve` have a good looking display but less functions.

 ## Project Structure